Blue Ridge Ophiolite: Altered ultramafic

 The mineralogy of these pods of the Blue Ridge Ophiolite show evidence of metamorphism through their specific altered metamorphic mineralogy involving fluids.
-Minerals that appear in these rocks along with olivine are chlorite, talc, phlogopite tremolite and hornblende.
+Minerals that appear in these rocks along with olivine are chlorite, talc, phlogopite, tremolite, and hornblende.
 Fluid and differential stress are major factors leading to the formation of metamorphic minerals in these rocks.
 When minerals like olivine are introduced to water they break down to form talc, and then through further alterations phlogopite can form.
 Through reworking, the minerals can form phyllite and other metamorphic textures.
 Altered samples of the Blue Ridge Ophiolite are green, with white and black crystals that are visible.
-In thin section some samples have no olivine such as the sample form Todd North Carolina.
-Altered minerals that can be seen in thin section are chlorite, and chromite.
+In thin section some samples have no olivine such as the sample form Todd, North Carolina.
+Altered minerals that can be seen in thin section are chlorite and chromite.

 Formation

-Evidence points to the photolith being from a mid-ocean ridge mafic rock around the time of the Taconic orogeny.
-Early Ordovician era tectonic activity is the cause of first metamorphism of ophiolite pods in what would later become the Blue Ridge Mountains.
-The oldest dated sample of the Blue Ridge Ophiolite at Buck Creek, NC was 458 million years old.
-These were dated using Rhenium–osmium dating to determine the age.
-The use of Examination of chromite in rock samples show deformation as far back as the early to middle Ordovician era.
-Middle Ordovician deformation caused other metamorphic suites in the Appalachian mountains and buried and altered ophiolite pods throughout the region.
+Evidence points to the protolith being from a mid-ocean ridge mafic rock around the time of the Taconic orogeny.
+Early Ordovician tectonic activity is the cause of first metamorphism of ophiolite pods in what would later become the Blue Ridge Mountains.
+The oldest dated sample of the Blue Ridge Ophiolite at Buck Creek, North Carolina, is 458 million years old.
+These were dated using rhenium–osmium dating to determine the age.
+The use of examination of chromite in rock samples show deformation as far back as the early to middle Ordovician period.
+Middle Ordovician deformation caused other metamorphic suites in the Appalachian Mountains and buried and altered ophiolite pods throughout the region.